FacuWitt/artscience/README.md

 # artscience
-ArtScience is a web platform for those exploring top scientific topics from prestigious publications.
-It covers technological innovations, quantum physics, AI, neuroscience, sociology, and human behavior, including classic (Newton, Einstein) and modern theories (Higgs boson, quantum computing).
-It also features gaming devlogs and more.
+ArtScience is a web platform designed for those interested in exploring topics covered in scientific articles from the world's most prestigious publications.
+It aims to bridge the gap between cutting-edge research and curious minds, offering insights into fields like quantum mechanics, artificial intelligence, neuroscience, and complex systems.